sigasi/sigasi_insights/content/manual/eclipse/setup.md

 ## Prerequisites: Java Runtime

-* The Sigasi Studio plugin requires Java 11.
+* The Sigasi Studio plugin requires Java 11 or 17.
 * You can check your Java version with `java -version`
 * Java can be downloaded from several sources, a.o.
 [Adoptium](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot).